bji219/dep_bji219_site/_posts/2021-11-28-Felt-Muffler-Rail.markdown

 ![img](/assets/Images/prototypemuffle.jpg)

 ### Next Steps
 Now that I have the concept hashed out, I need to purchase sturdier materials.
-First, I will need wider felt strips so that the hammers to not contact the rail.
+First, I will need wider felt strips so that the hammers do not contact the rail.
 I will also need either thin plywood or a metal bar to attach the felt to.
 Lastly, I will need to design a mechanism for raising and lowering the muffler rail.
 I will take inspiration from existing rails rather than reinvent the wheel.

 ### How does it sound?
 Even with a muffler rail made out of cardboard and staples, I think the resulting sound is pretty cool.
 Making the design more permanent with wider felt and sturdier construction will help remove the mechanical noise from the hammer strikes.